 AGRICOLA is a bibliographic database produced by the National Agricultural Library.
 It consists of worldwide literature citations for journal articles, monographs, proceedings, theses, patents, translations, audiovisual materials, computer software, and technical reports pertaining to all aspects of agriculture and related fields.

 AGRICOLA (AGRICultural OnLine Access) is a bibliographic database of citations to the agricultural literature created by the National Agricultural Library and its cooperators.
 Production of these records in electronic form began in 1970, but the database covers materials in all formats, including printed works from the 15th century.
 The records describe publications and resources encompassing all aspects of agriculture and allied disciplines, including animal and veterinary sciences, entomology, plant sciences, forestry, aquaculture and fisheries, farming and farming systems, agricultural economics, extension and education, food and human nutrition, and earth and environmental sciences.

 Includes journal articles and technical papers (including conference papers) of the American Institute of Aeronautics and Astronautics.
 Full text is available online for meeting papers from 1996 forward; full text journal coverage for most journals is 2003 forward.
+We also have access to the IAS/ARS eJournal Archive which includes access to content from 1930-1962.
 For earlier publications, most AIAA papers and journals are available at Walter Library.

 56 peer-reviewed electronic and printed journals from the prominent Hungarian scientific publishing house.
 Akademiai Journals Collection offers periodicals in four larger areas of science such as Arts & Humanities, Sciences and Social Sciences, Sciences.
 Focus on economics and sociology, linguistics, biology and ecology, mathematics, physics, oriental studies and veterinary science.